 If you don’t have a playlist on your artist page already, make one now.
 Create a few artist playlists (learn how here).
 However, my tip is to focus on one playlist and push that playlist through social media.
 You can always rename and re-theme the playlist and keep your followers.
 Each time you have a new track you can work it into your playlist, and your followers will get a notification when you update it.
 I challenge you to come up with your own creative ways to playlist music.

 Some influencers and media outlets use Spotify as their main playlisting tool.
 So seek those out, and make them aware of your music for consideration in their playlist.
 When an artist is being featured in a magazine or blog, I’ll ask if they want the artist to create a Spotify playlist that accompanies a press feature.
 Include a couple of your tracks amongst the others in the playlist you create.
 Don’t make them all your tracks.

-That’s right, Spotify has been around for over 10 years.
+That’s right, Spotify has been around for 14 years.
 They launched April 23rd, 2006.
 It’s become a powerful search engine for discovering and interacting with music.
 Here are some things I’ve learned so far.

 Spotify isn’t something your band or label should dabble in occasionally.
 The algorithm rewards frequency of use, engagement, and refreshing the content in playlists and collections.
-You can’t get lazy and take a week off or a month off.
+You can’t get lazy and take a month off.
 I’ve been lost in the work week and forgot to update a playlist, or add new music to my collection.
 Discipline yourself and schedule it into your workload.